KenyaFlutterDev/flutter_ke/README.md

 **AI & Vectors**
 You can develop AI applications using Postgres and pgvector.
 For [more](https://supabase.com/docs/guides/ai) .

+**Authentification & Authorization**
+Supabase provides easy authentification and authorization You can authenticate your users in several ways:

+- Email & password.
+- Magic links (one-click logins).
+- Social providers.
+- Phone logins.

+**User Management**
+Supabase provides multiple endpoints to authenticate and manage your users:
+- Sign up
+- Sign in with password
+- Sign in with passwordless / one-time password (OTP)
+- Sign in with OAuth
+- Sign out

 ## Contact 📬

 For inquiries, reach out on our [Telegram](https://t.me/joinchat/bJY8P_7m5UM3YWE8) . 📱